arielya2001/OOP-PROJ2-2024/README.md

 Other client-specific methods (e.g., session registration) may exist but are not explicitly detailed in the code.

-3. gym.management.Instructor (Inherits from gym.Person)
+3. gym.management.Instructor (Inherits from gym.customers.Person)
 Attributes:
 qualifications (List<gym.management.Sessions.SessionType>) - Types of sessions the instructor is qualified to lead.